Jbsco/PCB_MFG/README.md

 ##### https://github.com/inkscape/inkscape SVG preparation for JSCut (Windows, Linux, MacOSX)

 ## Process
 It is recommended to have access to the above software.
 As they have their own release channels please refer to their documentation.
 Generally, Candle, Flatcam, and KiCAD are installed software.
-Arch Linux users are recommended to install `candle-bin` and `flatcam` from the AUR using `yay`, while KiCAD is available using `pacman -Syu kicad` and KiCAD libraries using `pacman -Syu --asdeps kicad-library kicad-library-3d`.
+Arch Linux users are recommended to install `candle-bin` and `flatcam-git` from the AUR using `yay`, while KiCAD is available using `pacman -Syu kicad` and KiCAD libraries using `pacman -Syu --asdeps kicad-library kicad-library-3d`.
 Drivers for the 3018 CNC machine may need to be installed for communication through Candle, these may be found on the Sainsmart site.

 <details>
   <summary>KiCAD</summary>